 The crop evapotranspiration (ET) requirement is an important factor in agricultural demand estimation.
 Every land use category must have evapotranspiration assigned for the simulation period.
 Due to changes in cropping patterns and irrigation practices over time during the historical calibration period, the ET data are specified as a time series during the entire calibration period.
 ET values are based on the reference evapotranspiration data from Cuyama CIMIS Station.
 The reference evapotranspiration was converted to crop evapotranspiration using crop coefficients, supplemented by information developed using the Mapping EvapoTranspiration at High Resolution with Internalized Calibration (METRIC) methodology (as described in Attachment C-3).
-Crop coefficients for each land use category were developed using a daily root zone water balance model (as described in Attachment C-4).
+Crop coefficients for each land use category were developed using a daily root zone water balance model (as described in Appendix C-4).
 This model is driven by the Landsat Normalized Difference Vegetation Index (NDVI) data set, which was originally developed for the Kaweah Delta Water Conservation District in Tulare and Kings counties.
 The model simulates the rootzone processes on a daily time step, and using remote sensing data, it can capture changes in the timing and intensity of cropping over time.

 In the CBWRM, ET represents the net vertical water flux from the land surface and root zone through the upper model layer.
+As discussed below, during the calibration phase for CBWRM v0.30, evapotranspiration for selected crop types and root zone parameters was adjusted to meet the calibration goal of obtaining a reasonable match of computed pumping to the reported pumping volumes for 2022 and 2023.
 Figure C-8 shows the range in annual evapotranspiration rates for each crop category.
-For climate change scenarios analyzed for projected future conditions, evapotranspiration rates were modified to reflect the effects of anticipated temperature change (Attachment C-2).
+For climate change scenarios analyzed for projected future conditions, evapotranspiration rates were modified to reflect the effects of anticipated temperature change (Attachment C-1).